Telephone

 Archie has folliculitis (a condition causing skin infections), which is medicated with prescribed shampoo and tablets during certain seasons.
 This condition would be covered by our Vet Fund in her new home.*

-Archie is bouncy when visitors come to the house, she is in training to go to her bed while she calms down but this is hard as she gets very excited.
+Archie is bouncy when visitors come to the house, she is in training to go to her bed while she calms down.
 She loves saying hello to strangers when out and about too.
 She does not have a lot of experience with children but has been friendly when meeting them on the street.
 Archie is nervous of being petted on her head suddenly, which could be from previous bad experience.
 She also does not like her paws being touched but this is worked on by touching them while giving cuddles on the sofa.
 For these reasons, we suggest if Archie were to live in a home with children, they should be 10 years old or older.

 Archie has a very expressive face and ears, you can tell when she is in a mischievous mood.
 She loves to play hide and seek with toys or treats and snuffle boxes to hunt treats out from.
 She is very intelligent and would respond well to further training.
 Archie loves to play about, she loves balls – especially oranges ones.
 She prefers to sleep on cushions, blankets or the sofa than the floor!
 Archie likes being cosy and warm and will choose to lie by the radiator if it is on.
 On the other hand, she loves going outside when it is icy or snows.

-On walks, Archie pulls on the lead.
-This can be worse in towns as she is over-stimulated with all the goings-on.
+Archie is used to walking in the countryside and is great on the lead there.
+When she goes walking in town, she can get quite excited and pull on the lead, but this is currently being worked on.
 She is only let off the lead in a secure area due to her high prey drive and eagerness to meet people; she will want to chase any cats or small animals too.
-This is why her recall also needs work.
-Archie has a mixed reaction to other dogs; she can be over-excited to play with them and may go too far by trying to dominate them so play needs to be supervised.
-She can also be disinterested in some dogs but super eager to go up to others.
+Archie has a mixed reaction to other dogs; she can be over-excited to play with them and may go too far by trying to dominate them, so play needs to be supervised.
+She can also be disinterested in some dogs but super eager to approach others.
 When this is the case, she is currently trained to sit and look at the owner who gives her treats when she behaves well.
+Archie is generally good at responding to commands.
 Archie has spent lots of time socialising with other dogs with a dog walker and staying places with other dogs and has generally been fine, but there are times when supervision is required.
 She can react if an off-lead dog runs up to her and takes her by surprise.
+She would be okay to stay with a calm dog, with careful introduction.

 Archie has separation anxiety and will howl and pace if left alone.
 This has been worked on and the situation has improved from when she was rescued, but there is still room for her to grow.
 She can now be left in the home for a couple of hours, but we suggest no flats due to her howling, and the fact she is used to a rural setting.
 Archie will also bark at the postie or any deliveries, mostly wanting to say hello.